RHAM231/GitHub-Issue-Backend/README.md

 # Motivation

 I wanted a project that dove deeper into Django functionality.
-I also wanted to learn the Django REST framwork and practice integrating with a third pary API.
+I also wanted to learn the Django REST framwork and practice integrating with a third party API.

 # Goals